IN-nik/in-nik.github.io/index.md

 ## Selected projects in data science, machine learning and NLP

+---
 ### How Does the Decision Support System Assist Investors in Making Smarter Financial Decisions?

+DSS tools provide investors with strategies for making informed decisions in a disciplined manner.
+These tools are especially useful due to the increasing number of investment options and vast amounts of market data.
+Financial tools within DSSs help investors determine how to invest their funds, whether they are individuals or larger investment organizations.
+The challenge lies in designing DSS tools that consider investors' preferences and goals while helping them overcome biases and cognitive limitations.
+As a result, DSS-equipped investors have improved the quality of their investment decisions, leading to increased earnings and decreased risk.

 <a href="https://medium.com/@kmsibu/how-does-the-decision-support-system-assist-investors-in-making-smarter-financial-decisions-5f17f8d885a" target="_blank">View Article on Medium</a>

+---

 ## Software Expertise
 - Proficient in data science principles, including statistical analysis, data pre-processing, cleaning, visualization, and exploration